inventid/tails/README.md

 fruit = new Models.Fruit(basket: basket)
 fruit.get('basket_id') is 5 # true
 ```
+As you might have noticed in the example above, we pass functions to the `belongsTo` and `hasMany` class methods.
+This is because classes that have a relation to each other create a circular dependency.
+Tails evaluates the function after both the models are loaded (in fact, just before initialize is called on your model), which ensures that it can always find the dependencies.
+If you are sure this is not gonna be an issue for you, you can also choose not to wrap your arguments into a function, as such: `@hasMany: fruits: Models.Fruit`

 Tails follows the Rails mantra of *convention over configuration*.
 That means that it will automatically use *model_name*_id as the foreign key of a model.
 But don't worry if you have your application set up differently!
 Tails allows you to specify a custom foreign key: